The Initial Consultation

 What happens following the initial consultation?

-The next steps will depend on what options are discussed during the consultation and the nature of the legal matter you are reaching out to our firm about.
-If you are simply looking for legal advice or answers to questions, the consultation may be all that takes place and we will close the file in our office following the consultation.
-If it is determined that you would be a good fit for the firm and you are interested in moving forward, we will send you two emails following the consultation that you can use to review and sign the firm’s retainer agreement and to submit the initial payment.
-Once we have received your retainer agreement and payment, the file will be opened in our office and we will send you information about how to access the Case Status App and how you can view and share documents with our office.
+The next steps will depend on what options are discussed during the consultation and the nature of the legal matter you are reaching out to my firm about.
+If you are simply looking for legal advice or answers to questions, the consultation may be all that takes place and I will close the file in my office following the consultation.
+If it is determined that you would be a good fit for the firm and you are interested in moving forward, I will send you an email following the consultation that sets forth the firm policies, the matter I would be handling, and the billing rates and retainer necessary for me to start working on your matter.
+The email will also contain a link you can use to acknowledge these terms and to submit your retainer payment using a credit or debit card.
+Once I have received your retainer agreement and payment, the file will be opened in my office and I will send you information about how to begin sharing documents and information with my office.
 Generally, within a week of receiving this information, we begin working on your file so as to achieve the objectives discussed during the consultation.

 What if the initial consultation is completed, but now I have additional questions?

 If it was determined that the timing was not right to retain the firm following the initial consultation and you now have additional questions, you can reach out to schedule a second consultation.
-Second consultations are generally shorter than the initial consultation, and thus are slightly less expensive.
-Follow up consultations can be scheduled anytime by giving us a call at (913) 283-8300 or by visiting www.rickdavislegal.com/second-consultation.
+Second consultations are charged at the same rate as initial consultations and follow the same rules regarding charges, refunds, etc. Follow up consultations can be scheduled anytime by giving us a call (913) 283-8300 or by clicking here to schedule your appointment online.

 What if you can’t represent me or answer my questions during the initial consultation?

-Prior to the initial consultation, we will ask you to provide us with the names of all other parties involved in this matter.
+Prior to the initial consultation, I will ask you to provide us with the names of all other parties involved in this matter.
 The reason for this is that the attorney ethics rules are strict on when a lawyer can speak to or represent parties who may be adverse to a firm client or former client.
-If it is determined that a conflict of interest exists, we will provide you with a full refund of the amount paid for the consultation.
-If before or during the consultation it is determined that the matter you are inquiring about is outside the knowledge, skills or experience of our firm, your consultation fee will be similarly refunded.
-Please note that although we request the refund be issued immediately upon making the determination that we can not move forward with a consultation, the refund may take between 3-5 business days to appear in your bank account depending on the rules and policies of your financial institution.
+If it is determined that a conflict of interest exists, you will not be charged for the consultation.